-▶ To define default Convert to Fee Settings
+► To define default Convert to Fee Settings

-- From the Maintenance menu in PracticeMaster, point to Preferences and select Convert to Fee Settings. - 2.
+- 1. In the Quick Launch, search for and select "Convert to Fee Settings." - 2.
 Define the default settings for the record type as follows: - a.
 Click the corresponding tab for the desired record type (e.g., Calendar). - b.
 Define the settings for that record type. - c.
 Repeat steps a and b for each record type. - 3.
 Click OK to close the window.

-The Convert to Fee Settings program is made up of seven tabs.
+The Convert to Fee Settings window is made up of seven tabs.
 Each tab includes settings specific to the type of record being converted to a fee.

-Figure 68, Convert to Fee Settings - Calendar tab
+Figure 69, Convert to Fee Settings - Calendar tab

-Figure 69, Convert to Fee Settings - Email tab
+Figure 70, Convert to Fee Settings - Email tab

-Figure 70, Convert to Fee Settings - Note tab
+Figure 71, Convert to Fee Settings - Note tab

-Figure 71, Convert to Fee settings - Phone tab
+Figure 72, Convert to Fee settings - Phone tab

-Figure 72, Convert to Fee Settings - Research tab
+Figure 73, Convert to Fee Settings - Research tab

-Figure 73, Convert to Fee Settings - Timer tab
+Figure 74, Convert to Fee Settings - Timer tab

-Figure 74, Convert to Fee Settings - Document tab
+Figure 75, Convert to Fee Settings - Document tab